ibm-mas/ansible-devops/docs/playbooks/lite-manage-roks.md

 Before you run the playbook you need to configure a few things in your `MAS_CONFIG_DIR`:

 ### Prepare your entitlement license key file
-First, set `SLS_LICENSE_ID` to the correct ID (a 12 character hex string) from your entitlement file, then copy the MAS license key file that you obtained from Rational License Key Server to `$MAS_CONFIG_DIR/entitlement.lic` (the file must have this exact name).
+First, set `SLS_LICENSE_ID` to the correct ID (a 12 character hex string) from your entitlement file, then set `SLS_LICENSE_FILE` to the location of the MAS license key file that you obtained from Rational License Key Server (thie will typically be called `entitlement.lic`).
 During the installation of SLS this license file will be automatically bootstrapped into the system.

 !!! tip
     If you do not already have an entitlement file, create a random 12 character hex string and use this as the license ID when requesting your entitlement file from Rational License Key Server.